The LDAP data sources allow registering an LDAP server in Virtual DataPort. LDAP data sources can be used for two purposes:

 element will be one of the values.
 If cleared, all the values will be

 Click Browse to select the folder where the base view will be stored.

 Then, click Create selected.
 The Tool will display the schema that the base view will have.
 In this dialog, you can do the following:

 - Rename the base view and its fields

 - Change the type of the base view’s fields

 - Set the primary key of the view (see section Primary Keys of Views)

 - In the Metadata tab, set the folder where the base view will be stored and provide a description.
 When editing the base view, you can also change its owner by clicking the button .

 You can also create a base view from an expression, which is delegated to the LDAP server.
 To do this, click Create from LDAP expr.
-The Tool will show a form to introduce the expression (see New LDAP base view from expression).
+The Tool will show a form to enter the expression.
 This expression can have interpolation variables (see section Paths and Other Values with Interpolation Variables).
 If interpolation variables are used, then the user will be asked for example values for the variables to perform a query against the LDAP server.
 Using this query, the system will obtain the object classes that can be reached using the expression.
-The user can then select the object classes to be used to generate the base view schema (see Selecting the objects of an LDAP base view created from an expression).
+The user can then select the object classes to be used to generate the base view schema.

 Optionally, you can specify whether the query to perform against the LDAP server must be recursive or not.
 The interpretation of this option is the same as in the formerly explained case of creating the base view without specifying an expression.